bnixon67/webapp/SECURITY.md

 ## Reporting a Vulnerability

-Please report a vulnerability to the repository owner.
+Please report any vulnerabilities to the repository owner.